 Payments are made within six weeks after the Census Date subject to maintaining ongoing eligibility requirements.

-These scholarships are sponsored by both Griffith University and the Commonwealth Government.
+These scholarships are sponsored by the Commonwealth Government.

 Applications must be completed and submitted by the closing date.

 Offers are made via email.

 Applicants may be shortlisted and be required to provide additional information.